Antenatal appointments: why they’re important

 Your doctor or midwife will give you a plan of appointments at your first pregnancy visit.
 This might change as your pregnancy progresses.

-If you have a low-risk pregnancy and you find out you’re pregnant within the first six weeks of pregnancy, you’ll probably have around 8-10 appointments with your doctor or midwife during your pregnancy if it’s your first baby.
+If you find out you’re pregnant within the first 6 weeks of pregnancy and you have a uncomplicated pregnancy, you’ll probably have 10-12 appointments with your doctor or midwife during your pregnancy if it’s your first baby.

-You might have 1-2 appointments fewer than this if you’ve had a previous pregnancy with no complications.
+You might have 7-10 appointments if you’ve had a previous pregnancy with no complications.